AndrewMagerman/wizard-book-study/presentations/kick_off_slides.md

 ---

+# Pace

+---

 # Our logistics

 - Comprehension questions, homework questions: Discord
 - Sessions: invites through Meetup
 - Administration such as changes, admin infos: Mailing list
   - Please send me your e-mail in the chat
   - We use Delta Chat as chat client (recommended)

 ---